How Does Hypnosis Work in the Brain?

 Hypnosis has been used to manage chronic pain, with numerous scientific studies supporting its effectiveness in treating pain.

 Hypnosis can be a useful way to break the cycle of chronic pain.
 In a study those who received hypnosis experienced a significant reduction in chronic pain intensity compared to those who only received education, or physical therapy.
-The technique helps you manage pain by changing the perception of pain, re-framing the meaning assigned to the discomfort and sometimes teaching the brain to focus on other sensations instead.
+Through altering one’s perception of pain and teaching the brain to focus on other sensations, hypnosis works as a complementary treatment for pain management.

 Anxiety

 Generalized anxiety disorder affects millions of people worldwide.
+Is hypnotherapy real for addressing anxiety?
+Research suggests that it is.
 Hypnosis can provide relief by changing the way an individual perceives and reacts to triggers.
-A meta-analysis published in the International Journal of Clinical and Experimental Hypnosis found that hypnosis significantly reduced anxiety levels.
-The anxiety reduction stood at ~79%.
+A meta-analysis published in the International Journal of Clinical and Experimental Hypnosis found that hypnosis significantly reduced anxiety levels, with anxiety reduction at ~79%.

 Hypnotherapy can help individuals manage anxiety by addressing the underlying thought patterns and beliefs that fuel it.
 By working on the root cause of the problem, hypnosis can help develop positive self-talk, instill a sense of calm and control, and teach relaxation techniques.
 These techniques can be extremely useful before surgical procedures or a big event, thus improving overall mental well-being.